awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

 The following are the most basic elements that you can use in an IAM permission policy:
 + **Action** – Use this keyword to identify the operations \(actions\) that you want to allow or deny\.
 For example, depending on the specified `Effect`, `organizations:CreateAccount` allows or denies the user permissions to perform the AWS Organizations `CreateAccount` operation\.
 For more information, see [IAM JSON Policy Elements: Action](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_action.html) in the *IAM User Guide*\.
-+ **Resource** – Use this keyword to specify the ARN of the resource to which the policy statement applies\.
++ **Resource** – Use this keyword to specify the ARN of the resource that the policy statement applies to\.
 For more information, see [IAM JSON Policy Elements: Resource](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html) in the *IAM User Guide*\.
 + **Condition** – Use this keyword to specify a condition that must be met for the policy statement to apply\. `Condition` usually specifies additional circumstances that must be true for the policy to match\.
 For more information, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
 + **Effect** – Use this keyword to specify whether the policy statement allows or denies the action on the resource\.
 If you don't explicitly grant access to \(or allow\) a resource, access is implicitly denied\.
 You also can explicitly deny access to a resource, which you might do to ensure that a user can't perform the specified action on the specified resource, even if a different policy grants access\.
 For more information, see [IAM JSON Policy Elements: Effect](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_effect.html) in the *IAM User Guide*\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is automatically and implicitly the principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Organizations currently supports only identity\-based policies, not resource\-based policies\.

-To learn more about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.